Skip to main content

 The upper premolar is the tooth behind the canine (see photo).
 Using a knife or screwdriver, push the gum line toward the top of the head exposing more of the tooth.
 Loosen the tooth with the knife or screwdriver using the canine for leverage.
 This is an important step, trying to immediately pull with pliers usually results in a broken tooth.
 Once loose, use pliers to finish the job.
 Note: the entire tooth, roots included, is needed.
 View an instructional video on how to correctly remove and submit a bear tooth at https://youtu.be/gbq3P2AlY6I

-Once you have collected the tooth, fill out the form below and attach it and the tooth to an index card (or similar).
+Once you have collected the tooth, fill out the form on Bear Regulations and attach it and the tooth to an index card (or similar) exactly as shown in the photo below.
 Note: This is an important step that reduces the number of teeth that are lost in the mail due to sorting.
 Drop it in an envelope and send to:

 TWRA Bear Data Collection